 We identify five physics-based drivers that forecast periods of naturally occurring optimism and pessimism.
 These operate independently of economic and market factors but exert significant influence on investor behavior, especially during periods of stress.
 Convergence between MRI and their drivers is often an early sign of market vulnerability.

-Gradually Changing Drivers:
+Gradually Changing (Cyclic) Drivers:

 Phase 1: Entrenched Aspirational Thinking (Optimism),